davidvilla/python-doublex/docs/reference.rst

 .. sourcecode:: python

+   >>> from doublex import Stub
    >>> stub = Stub()
    >>> stub.method()

 This behavior may be customized in each test using the Python context manager facility:

 .. sourcecode:: python

+   from doublex import Stub

    with Stub() as stub:
     	stub.method(<args>).returns(<value>)